Salam-Aboul-Hosn/cse15l-lab-reports/LabReport5/lab-report-5-week-10.md

 ### Expected output
 ![Image](Realexpected1.png)
 **Description**
-- Test failed and is an infinite loop
+- Empty bracket is the right one